joaquimserafim/is-js-object/README.md

 ## Development

-##### this projet has been set up with a precommit that forces you to follow a code style, no jshint issues and 100% of code coverage before commit
+##### this project has been set up with a precommit that forces you to follow a code style, no jshint issues and 100% of code coverage before commit

 to run test